The Town Before You: Summary

 Sir Robert Floyer, a Welch knight, weak, vain, ostentatious, but generous, spirited, and tenderly attached to his daughter, Georgina, comes to town on the invitation of the county member, with the view of getting a place.
 He prides himself much upon having been high sheriff of the county, on which occasion he was knighted.

 Fancourt and Tippy are two swindlers, the former a scholar, who has spent all his wife's fortune, and uses her extremely ill; the other a man of genius, but whose best fortune it is to bear an exact similitude to a peer, and who being often mistaken for his lordship, turns the resemblance to his own advantage.
 These sharpers lay their snares for the Welch knight; and their successes and detection form a chief part of the comic part of the piece, together with Humphrey's oddities.
-The knight's daughter Georgina is a sprightly, giddy girl, and her lover Conway has some scenes which contain pleasantry.
+The knight's daughter Georgina is a sprightly, giddy girl, and her lover Conway has some scenes that contain pleasantry.

 Lady Horatia and her lover Asgill furnish the upper plot.
 This lady is a widow and a statuary.
-She is sensible of Asgill's merits, but conceals her partiality, till she hears that, reduced to distress, he, in a fit of desperation, had entered himself on board a man of war.
-She then, before his uncle sir Simon, in a burst of tenderness and sympathy, acknowledges her passion; after which sir Simon informs her Asgill's poverty was merely ideal, and an imposition of his contrivance to try her affection.
+She is sensible of Asgill's merits but conceals her partiality, till she hears that, reduced to distress, he, in a fit of desperation, had entered himself on board a man of war.
+She then, before his uncle Sir Simon, in a burst of tenderness and sympathy, acknowledges her passion; after which Sir Simon informs her Asgill's poverty was merely ideal, and an imposition of his contrivance to try her affection.

-Jenny, the chamber-maid, whose brother Tippy is, carries on a plot to have him married to Georgina, which however miscarries, and a union takes place between lady Horatia and Asgill, and Georgina and Conway.
+Jenny, the chamber-maid, whose brother Tippy is, carries on a plot to have him married to Georgina, which however miscarries, and a union takes place between Lady Horatia and Asgill, and Georgina and Conway.

 Acid is an ignorant connoisseur, who threatens to Peter Pindar the whole royal society.

 Mrs. Fancourt, whose virtue is proof against distress, and who suspects the designs of her husband against Georgina, assumes the garb and manners of a Savoyard, and attracting the attention of that young lady, under pretence of telling her fortune, warns her against the arts of the confederates.
-Her services are discovered to the knight, who rewards her with his gratitude and protection.
+Her services are discovered by the knight, who rewards her with his gratitude and protection.